Charan-Kumar-Netala/Project/README.md

 # SELF PROJECT
+# This has not been deployed in the Web.

 This is a self project made using Python and Flask framework.
 If you are a new user, you can register using registration form.